 Lessons are kept fast-paced and consist of a variety of tasks incorporating not only phonics but applying phonetic knowledge to fluency, comprehension, handwriting, spelling and grammar.
 Phonics lessons occur daily, lasting approximately 20 minutes.
 You can watch a short video about daily phonics sessions here.

 Formative assessment takes place during all phonics lesson, quickly identifying who has and has not picked up a new sound, informing future planning and any need for one to one support.
 At Middleton St Mary’s we follow the Read Write Inc. motto of ‘keep up not catch up’ to ensure that targeted support is given to children who need it.
 More formal assessments take place half termly.
 This is then used to regroup children into their most appropriate phonics group.

 Key Stage 2 Reading

 Daily Reading and Accelerated Reader

-Reciprocal Reading happens in Key Stage 2 at least twice weekly.
+Reciprocal Reading happens in Key Stage 2.
 Together we read an extract which could be from our class book or related to any of our foundation subject learning.
-We clarify, ask questions, summarise and make predictions.
+We clarify new or unusual vocabulary, ask questions, summarise and make predictions.
 Reciprocal Reading is all about having high quality discussions around a text, providing children with skills to be outstanding independent readers.
-Despite this being a lesson based on discussion, planning and preparation is still vital: teachers always read the extract in advance, ensuring it is age-appropriate and appropriately challenging; they predict vocabulary that pupils may find difficult and offer visual/audio aids to support in clarifying; they plan a question, summary and prediction in order to support pupils if needed.

 Reading Events and News